seieric/gpu-minicamp-examples/README.md

 # GPU-minicamp-examples

+**This repository is a fork of original repository.
+Please check commit history for what I have changed.**

 [Japanese version readme](./README_ja.md)

 This repository contains several example codes which can be used in GPU minicamp on supercomputer.
 Main purpose of this repo is to explain how you can implement multi-node deep learning training scripts.